gokictech/UnityML/UnityTutorial.md

 ### 1. What is Unity?

-Unity is a 3D game engine that provides framework and features to allow developers to quickly and efficiently create games.
+Unity is a 3D game engine that provides framework and features to allow developers to Quickly and efficiently create games.
 Unity takes care of things that happen behind the scenes like physics, rendering, editing, and exporting so that we can focus on implementing features.

 Unity also contains many prebuilt structures we can use without having to create ourselves, for example,